mkrahmat/brain-tumour-detection/README.md

 This project uses deep learning to detect brain tumors from X-ray scan images.
 The model is trained using labeled image datasets and can classify whether an image contains signs of a tumor.

 > ⚠️ Note: Several improvements, experiments, and evaluations can be done.
+- ( GET TRAIN FOLDER FROM GOOGLE DRIVE MENTIONED IN README FILE )

 ## 📂 Project Structure